nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_overview.rst

    :depth: 2

 The `Bluetooth Mesh Profile Specification`_ is developed and published by the Bluetooth SIG.
-It allows one-to-one, one-to-many, and many-to-many communication, using the |BLE| protocol to exchange messages between the nodes on the network.
+It allows one-to-one, one-to-many, and many-to-many communication, using the Bluetooth LE protocol to exchange messages between the nodes on the network.
 All nodes in a Bluetooth Mesh network can communicate with each other, as long as there's a chain of nodes between them to relay the messages.
 The messages are encrypted with two layers of 128-bit AES-CCM encryption, allowing secure communication between thousands of devices.